AJofEarth321/CSS-Exercise/css-exercise/README.md

 CSS Exercise 1
-This exercise is intended to give you practice with CSS Styling.
+This exercise is intended as practice with CSS Styling of a brownie recipe webpage.

-Usage

-Follow the instructions on the CSS Exercise 1 document.
-Open the file labeled style.css.
-Write CSS in order to accomplish all of the minimum requirements.
-Open the index.html page in your browser to check your styling changes.

-Background
-Catalyte has requested that the brownie recipe webpage you created have some styling.

-Requirements

-Complete all minimum requirements in the style.css file of the css_exercise_1_template.
-Check your work by opening up the index.html page in your browser.
+Open up the index.html page in your browser.